We need you! Please register your loved one with us so we can speed up the pace to find a cure for CHD2-related disorders Register Here

 How common is CHD2?

-To date, there have been 205 patients diagnosed with a pathogenic variant in the CHD2 gene, but we know there are likely thousands more who have yet been diagnosed.
+Prevalence of patients diagnosed with a pathogenic variant in the CHD2 gene is unknown, but we know there are likely thousands.
 Individuals with pathogenic CHD2 variants reside all over the world, and this condition presents about equally in males and females.
 For the moment, we do not have adequate data to be able to report comprehensively on the burden of this condition.

 What is the outlook for CHD2?